minio/docs/source/reference/minio-mc-admin/mc-admin-heal.rst

 .. mc-cmd:: --remove

-   Removes dangling objects in the healing process.
+   Removes dangling objects and data directories in the healing process not referenced by the metadata on a per-drive basis.